|MS Advisory Program|

 |Arts at Laguna|

-The Computer Department is also responsible for maintaining and upgrading the school's inter-campus network, as well as delivering instruction in K - 12 computer classes.
+The Technology Department is also responsible for maintaining and upgrading the school's inter-campus network, as well as delivering instruction in K - 6 computer classes.
 The school community is provided with high speed internet access through a wide area network between the two campuses.
 Laguna Blanca currently maintains four state-of-the-art technology labs on the Hope Ranch campus for grades 5 - 12 and one on the Montecito campus for grades K - 4.
-These labs include the Lower School Lab, Middle School Lab, the Kalfas Upper School Lab, The Isham Library & Nylen Academic Research Center.
+These Windows and Macintosh labs include the Lower School Lab, Middle School Lab, the Kalfas Upper School Lab, The Isham Library & Nylen Academic Research Center.
 Mobile technology is on the rise at Laguna Blanca in all three school divisions.
 Entering it's fourth year, the Laptops for Learning Program in the Middle School is seamlessly integrated into the Middle School program.
-The Department maintains an awareness of current needs and anticipated future needs of the community that it serves.
+Students in grades 9 - 12 are encouraged to bring laptops or tablets to school each day and connect through the school's robust Ruckus WiFi network.